-Let's face it up front; it is the kind of bread you choose, not the oil you use that will determine whether this is fattening or not.
-Put a slice from refined flour in your toaster and it will be just as bad; or good.
+Let's face it up front; it is the kind of bread you choose, not the butter you use that will determine whether this is fattening or not.
+Put any slice made from refined-flour in your toaster and it will not be good.

-It's mostly about the starches we choose, and they way we cook them rather than the fat used to fry it that will determine whether this pan-fried toast will add copious inches to your waistline.
+It's mostly about the starches we choose, and the way we cook them rather than the fat used to fry them; that's what will determine whether our pan-fried toast will add copious inches to our waistlines or not.

-This really is quick, no more than perhaps 3- 4 minutes, little longer than a conventional toaster.
+This really is quick, no more than perhaps 3-minutes; little longer than a conventional toaster.
 For the extra flavour it's absolutely worthwhile.

-That's particularly true if are using an induction stove which will heat your pan twice as fast, using half the electricity; more about that further down.
+That's particularly true if you have an induction-stove which will heat your pan twice as fast, using half the electricity; more about that further down.

 Once your pan-fried toast is crispy and brown slide it onto a plate, smear with a little butter if your cholesterol is in good shape and then smother it with your topping.

 If you are about to have scrambled eggs, then just swill it about on the same pan.
 It will mean one less vessel to wash.
 Dishes that take longer to prepare, like our Eggs Parkinson's Disease obviously must be cooked separately in advance.
 Do you know about L-dopa?

-Or when the toast is nearly ready pour the eggs around the bread and let it infiltrate the slice; if you love it sloppy like I do then just use more water and milk when scrambling.
+Or when it is nearly ready pour the eggs around the bread and let it infiltrate the slice; like French-toast.
+If you love it sloppy like I do then just use more water and milk when scrambling.

 It's good to try a variety of fats for your pan-fried toast.
 We like coconut and butter, but really there are so many to choose from.
 The tahini we buy for our hummus comes with a few centimetres of sesame oil on top; that gives an interesting and different flavour.